 - Ilambris (obtainable from Crypt of Hearts I) – This will be Best in Slot if you decide to go 1 Inferno and 1 Lightning staff, since it can double proc with the different elements.

 - Zaans (obtainable from Scalecaller Peak) – A laser beam of death, doing immense single target damage (no AoE potential).
 This beam will require you to stay within 10m of your target, so you’ll have to play melee form if you want to utilize this.

 - Moondancer (Obtainable from Maw of Lorkhaj) – A source of Minor Slayer, granting 5% damage boost in instanced PvE areas.
 It also boosts our Max Magicka.

 - Twice-Born Star (Obtainable from 9 trait crafters, Craglorn) – Enables the use of two Mundus stones.
-Pair this with the Thief and Shadow for spectacular results in damage.
+Pair this with the Apprentice and Lover for decent results in damage.
 The extra Health and Stamina also make this a fantastic option for raid environments as well, where high damage and mechanics go out on the regular.
-The nerf to Major Force has brought this set down in DPS performance, but the extra health goes a long way.
+The equalizations to Mundus stones have greatly nerfed this set’s overall DPS, but the survivability is why I suggest it.

 - Interchangeable with Julianous (Obtainable from 6 trait crafters, Wrothgar) – A really simple but effective set that offers nice damage.
-This is stronger than TBS now after the Homestead update, but you’ll have less health.
+Take this if you prefer more damage, but at the cost of defense.

 This CP allocation is for the player comfortable with the rigorous Magicka Nightblade rotation in groups, averaging at least 2 Spectral Bow shots per Merciless Cast, and with at least 70% uptime on all DoTs.
 If you aren’t capable of that yet, try taking points out of Elfborn and pumping them into Staff Expert to help the Heavy Attack damage for your resource management.